Wenceslas Bible

 The Wenceslas Bible (Wenzelsbibel) or the Bible of Wenceslaus IV (Bible Václava IV.) is a multi-volume illuminated biblical manuscript written in the German language.
 The manuscript was commissioned by the King Wenceslaus IV of Bohemia (that time also the King of the Romans) and made in Prague in the 1390s.
 The Wenceslas Bible is unique and very precious not only because of its text, which is one of the earliest German translations of the Bible, but also because of its splendid illuminations.
+Inside the manuscript contains images relating to 14th century politics as well as images of "Wild Men", an iconographic representation of man's temptation towards barbarism.
 This oldest German deluxe Bible manuscript remained uncompleted.

 Historical context

 The Wenceslas Bible contains the text of one of the earliest Bible translations into German.
 The translation from the Latin Vulgata was commissioned by the wealthy burgher of Prague Martin Rotlev about 1375–1380.

 Although Wenceslas' father Emperor Charles IV forbade Bible translations from Latin into vernacular languages as heresy in 1369, king Wenceslas with his second wife Sophia disrespected his father's order by their patronage of this spectacular edition of the new German Bible translation.
 Their own patronage confirms an inscription in the manuscript.
 It indicates the close relationship between the Bohemian royal court and the nascent Bohemian Reformation.
+This translation project would allow the listener to read and understand the words of the bible in their own language without the need for a priest as intermediary.
+Additionally, by financing this project, Wenceslas believed that he could have sway over the Catholic world, influencing these new ideas of a Catholic reformation with his own influence.

 The Wenceslas Bible was never completed.
 The Book of Daniel, the Minor Prophets and the Books of Maccabees are lacking from the Old Testament and the New Testament was not even begun.
 The Bible contains 654 miniatures and initials; some were only scratched.
 The scribe left free spaces for more than 900 other illustrations.
 If the Bible were completed, it would have comprised about 1,800 leaves with circa 2,000 illuminations and would accordingly have surpassed all other medieval manuscripts in length, dimensions and wealth of artistic ornament.
+The Wenceslas Bible would have been more densely decorated than most Gothic Bibles; while most Gothic Bibles would contain only one illustration per book, the Wenceslas Bible had attempted to create an illustration for every chapter in the Bible, so there are 1,189 illustrations in total, nearly eighteen times more than the average Gothic Bible.
+Sixty years later under Emperor Frederick III of Habsburg, the parts of the Bible that were completed were bound into three volumes, before being divided into six parts due to the volumes being too bulky, with two of these parts containing no illustrations whatsoever.